dkiss-THMC/MAGMA_PT/README.md

 ## Running the reference model
 Open Julia in the project directory, or navigate there using `cd("Path/To/Project")`.
-Then with the following commands you can dowload all dependencies (listed in the `Project.toml`)
+Then with the following commands you can dowload all dependencies (listed in Project.toml)
 ```julia
 julia> ]
 pkg> activate .